matt-handy/TheAllCommander/README.md

 # Configuration
 The execCentral.bar script provides a properties file.
 Most of the values in this properties file do not need to be changed, however they all the user an enormous level of freedom to modify many elements of TheAllCommander's function.
 Key configuration elements are listed below:

+commander.port.secure=8012		Port for TLS secured commander sessions

+commander.username.1=admin		Administrator username.
+In the future a more flexible user management system will implemented.

+commander.secret.1=changeme		Administrator password.
+In the future a more flexible and secure system will implemented.

 daemon.port=8000 				HTTPS port

 daemon.dns.port=8001			DNS/UDP emulation port